 Visitors to Jamaica who first arrive in the country by air are required to pay both a landing tax of $20 – about £15 – and a departure tax of $35 – about £25.
 The departure tax is usually paid at the airport when you’re getting ready to fly home, and you can use either US Dollars, Jamaican dollars or British Pounds – but not Scottish Pounds – to make the transaction.

 Most of the time, your airline will bundle both taxes into the cost of your return flight, so be certain to check with your carrier what their policy is so that you’re prepared.
+As of 1st May 2019, TUI will be including departure fees and taxes in their upfront holiday prices to Jamaica.

 Why do tourists pay tax to visit Jamaica?